 The Library offers Fellowships to support practising writers and artists to develop new work creatively using or inspired by the Library’s collections.
 The Fellowships offers artists a unique opportunity to immerse themselves in the collections.
 Artists can be inspired by, repurpose, transform or imaginatively respond to published sources, such as music, maps, rare books or ephemera, or original sources, such as pictures, manuscripts, oral histories and folklore recordings.

 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
-Applications for the 2022 Creative Arts Fellowship program are now open, and will close at 1pm, Monday 26 July.
+Applications for the 2023 Creative Arts Fellowship program will open in March 2022.

 Two Fellowships are available: